ARFAOUI/iOS-webbrowser-sample/README.md

 <br><br><br>
 Licence :
-You are free to use the code and reuse it even on commercial projects.
+You are free to use the code and reuse it even on commercial projects. just ping me at arfaoui.bechir@gmail.com